-Mercer provides services to a broad range of investors, including KiwiSaver members, workplace saving schemes, endowments, foundations, financial services organisations, iwi, and other investors.
-The Sustainable Investment Policy sets out how Mercer will implement its beliefs on responsible and sustainable investment including for the Funds noted in this SIPO.
+Mercer New Zealand provides services to a broad range of investors, including KiwiSaver members, workplace saving schemes, endowments, foundations, financial services organisations, iwi, and other investors.
+The Sustainable Investment Policy forms part of the investment governance framework, including for the Funds noted in this SIPO.